Digital Humanities Student Fellowships

 - Because of the digital humanities’ wide, interdisciplinary scope, the range of eligible projects is also broad.
 In the past, we have funded projects as diverse as developing iOS apps for museum tours, organizing digital artists’ residencies, and creating born-digital essays.
 All we ask is that your project draw together digital technologies and the humanities in ways that address both fully, and that ideally interrogate each other in new and surprising ways.

 - WHO CAN APPLY?

 - Sophomores, juniors, and senior undergraduates (or their institutional equivalent) at any of the Five Colleges are welcome to apply.
-We are unable to fund students who will be graduating before May 2020, although those students are welcome to join a group application.
+We are unable to fund students who will be graduating before May of the current fellowship year, although those students are welcome to join a group application.